Policy Framework

 Creating New Policy Documents

-The decision to create a new University or Unit Policy Documents is ultimately up to the Unit responsible for administering the Policy.
-The best practice is to write Policies that address "significant organizational problems with reasonably clear causes."1 Organizational problems can be internal (e.g. bad behavior, human error) or external (e.g. regulation, public opinion, or liability).
+The decision to create a new University or Unit Policy Document is ultimately up to the Unit responsible for administering the Policy.
+According to Dehart-Davis, the best practice is to write Policy Documents that address "significant organizational problems with reasonably clear causes."1 Organizational problems can be internal (e.g., bad behavior, human error) or external (e.g., regulation, public opinion, or liability).

-Policies should be written in response to organizational problems that occur repeatedly and/or are consequential.
-Policies should not be written "in response to extreme events, to a handful of people, or even to a particular employee."2
+Units should write Policy Documents in response to organizational problems that occur repeatedly and/or are consequential.
+According to Dehart-Davis, Units should not write Policy Documents "in response to extreme events, to a handful of people, or even to a particular employee."2

 Restrictions on Creating Unit Policy Documents